asweigart/humre/README.md

     >>> f'I am looking for {exactly(2, DIGIT)} grapes.''
     'I am looking for \\d{2} grapes.'

+**Humre Seems Nice for Beginners, But Why Would Experienced Devs Want to Use It?**

+TODO

 **Why Is the humre.compile() Function Not Working When I Pass Flags to It?**

 Most Humre functions combine their arguments into one string for ease of use (that is, `group('cat', 'dog')` is the same as `group('catdog')`).
 The `humre.compile()` function does this to, so if you want to pass flags such as